 Requirements for the major in social work, Bachelor of Social Work (BSW) program

-Admission to the Bachelor of Social Work degree program is based on the following criteria: a minimum overall GPA of 2.80 and completion of all program prerequisite courses: SOC 1000 , PSY 1000 , PS 1100 , BIO 1002 / BIO 1200 , with a grade of (C) or higher; completion of SW 2301 with a grade of (B) or higher; experience in the human services field (employment or volunteer work including work completed for SW 2301 ); two letters of reference and a personal written statement from students.
+Admission to the Bachelor of Social Work degree program is based on the following criteria: a minimum GPA of 2.80; completion of the pre-core courses; experience in the human services field (employment or volunteer work including work completed for SW 210 or SOC 210; two letters of reference (one from a supervisor in a human services agency); and a personal written statement from students.

 To earn a major in social work, students must complete a pre-core of 28 credits and a minimum of 48 credits in the core social work curriculum.